Non Competes

 • Even if a restraint is reasonable against one employee, it may be unreasonable as to one or more other employees working for the same employer.

-• Courts disfavor overly broad restrictions and instead require that limitations be tailored to the nature of the employer’s information to be protected and the responsibilities performed by the employee to be restrained.
+• Courts disfavor overly broad restrictions and instead require that limitations be tailored to the duties and responsibilities performed by the employee to be restrained.

-It is easiest for an employer to enforce a non-compete agreement when it provided the employee confidential information or trade secrets and, in return, the employee promised not to disclose the employer’s confidential information or trade secrets and agreed not to perform similar duties for a competing business in the same geographic area for a reasonable period of time.
+It is easiest for an employer to enforce a non-compete agreement when it provides the employee with confidential information or trade secrets and, in return, the employee promises not to disclose the employer’s confidential information or trade secrets and agrees not to perform similar duties for a competing business in the same geographic area for a reasonable period of time.

 Before and After: Changes in Texas Non-Compete Law Favor Employers